brefphp/bref/docs/function/local-development.md

 Hello Jane
 ```

-> **Note:** On Windows Powershell, you must escape the "double quote" char if you write JSON directly in the CLI.
+> **Note:** On Windows PowerShell, you must escape the "double quote" char if you write JSON directly in the CLI.
 Example:
 > ```bash
 > $ vendor/bin/bref local hello '{\"name\": \"Bill\"}'
 > ```